lerna-lite/lerna-lite/packages/publish/README.md

 > The intended use case for this flag is a per commit level release or nightly release.

+Canary releases cannot be used in conjunction with the `--build-metadata` option.

 ### `--cleanup-temp-files`

 Cleanup the temp folders used by the publish process once the execution is over, defaults to `false`.